Expanded Functions Dental Assisting Program

 The title E.F.D.A. is a term used for assistants who have acquired a higher level of mastered skills.
 Expanded Functions Dental Assisting operates under the dentist direction in the dental office.
 This all- inclusive intense hands-on course is designed to perfect core dental assisting skills, basic expanded functions techniques and radiology.
 No experience is required to attend this course, we will teach you all you need to know.
 All ages men and women are encouraged to attend this program.

 Change, alter or start a brand new career!
 Dentists are demanding a higher standard of entry level dental assistants and we are meeting their needs by delivering highly skilled cross-trained dental assistants into the field but more importantly into the job market.
 You will enter the dental profession with the skills and confidence needed to succeed.
-Nadine Jordan teaches this course and is a 25-year veteran in E.F.D.A.
+Denise McDonald teaches this course and is a veteran in E.F.D.A since 1980.
 To provide the best hands-on training available this class has a maximum capacity of 10 students.

 Upcoming Class Dates